Ludvins/BayesiPy/README.md

 ### 2. Mean-Field Variational Inference (MFVI)

-**Mean-Field Variational Inference (MFVI)** (a.k.a.
-“Bayes by Backprop”) is a classic approach where we assume a factorized Gaussian over neural network weights and optimize its mean/variance parameters via the ELBO.
-While it can be applied to all layers, it is also possible to do post-hoc MFVI on only the final layers.
+**Mean-Field Variational Inference (MFVI)** is a classic approach where we assume a factorized Gaussian over neural network weights and optimize its mean/variance parameters via the ELBO.
 This method can correct overconfidence, but often underestimates uncertainty due to the independence assumption.

-- *Source:* Blundell et al. (2015) – *“Weight Uncertainty in Neural Networks.”* [[ICML](http://proceedings.mlr.press/v37/blundell15.html)]
+- *Source:* Deng et al. (2021) – *“BayesAdapter: Being Bayesian, Inexpensively and Robustly, via Bayesian Fine-tuning”* [[ACML](https://proceedings.mlr.press/v189/deng23b/deng23b.pdf)]

 ---